microsoft/adaptive-testing/README.md

   <img src="docs/images/zero_shot.png" width="600" alt="AdaTest loops" />
 </p>

 This is just a short example of how to find bugs in a sentiment analysis model, but the same process can be applied to any NLP model (even ones that generate free form text).
 Test trees can be adapted to new models and shared with others collaboratively (they are just CSV files).
-Once you have enough bugs you can fine tune your model against a mixture of your test tree and the originan training data to fix all the bugs in the test tree while retaining performance on your original training data (we will share a full demo notebook of this soon).
+Once you have enough bugs you can fine tune your model against a mixture of your test tree and the original training data to fix all the bugs in the test tree while retaining performance on your original training data (we will share a full demo notebook of this soon).

 ## Citation